mdavidson9/docs.balsamiq.com/content/cloud/intro.md

 ![](//media.balsamiq.com/img/support/docs/cloud/create-project.png)
 {{% alert info %}}**Tip:** Larger projects can be broader in scope, but may be harder to manage.
 One project may be appropriate for an entire new product that needs to be fleshed out, but more mature products typically have one project per feature or release. {{% /alert %}}

-1. Depending on how you work (or you [role](../people/) on the project), you can also **[invite collaborators](../people/#inviting-someone-to-a-project)** to edit or review the wireframes as you build them.
+1. Depending on how you work (or your [role](../people/) on the project), you can also **[invite collaborators](../people/#inviting-someone-to-a-project)** to edit or review the wireframes as you build them.
 Balsamiq Cloud supports [real-time collaboration, comments, and chat](../collaborating/), so that multiple people can work on the same project together.
 Click the "manage project members..." icon to add collaborators or get a [public link](../sharing/#public-sharing) to share.
 ![](//media.balsamiq.com/img/support/docs/cloud/invite-project-member-2.png)
 ![](//media.balsamiq.com/img/support/docs/bw/reviewing-mode.png)